Deep Bayesian Active Learning, A Brief Survey on Recent Advances: Projecting Uncertainty in the Models

-Deep learning algorithms mostly rely on training a convolutional neural networks (CNNs).
-In fact with the recent advancement of CNNs, one of the main advantages of CNNs is that they enable capturing spatial information of the data \cite{b10}.
-Bayesian CNNs are capable of learning from small amount of data while at the same time allow model uncertainty representation using an acquisition function, which essentially makes them the key tool for active learning on big data with high dimensional samples.
-Accordingly, authors of \cite{b11} proposed a new version of CNNs with Bayesian prior on a set of weights,i.e., Gaussian prior ${p(w); w }$ is ${ \{W_1, W_2, ...W_N\}}$.
-Bayesian CNNs for classification tasks with a softmax layer, would be formulated with a likelihood model:
+Based on above discussion, authors of \cite{b11} proposed a new version of CNNs with Bayesian prior on a set of weights,i.e., Gaussian prior ${p(w); w }$ is ${ \{W_1, W_2, ...W_N\}}$.
+In their work, Bayesian CNNs for classification tasks with a softmax layer is formulated with a likelihood model as follows:

-However, in order to practically implement this model, the Gal et.al \cite{b6} suggest approximate inference using stochastic regularization techniques, and perform it by applying dropout during the training as well as test process (to estimating the posterior).
-In more detail, they do this by finding a distribution, namely ${q_{\theta}^*(w)}$ which given a set of training data ${D}$, minimizes the Kullback-Leibler (KL) divergence between estimated posterior and exact posterior ${p(w|D)}$.
-Finally using Mont Carlo integration we will have:
+As above discussed briefly, in order to practically implement such models, the Gal et.al \cite{b6} suggest approximate inference using stochastic regularization techniques such as dropout or multiplicative Guassian noise.
+They performed it by utilizing dropout during the training as well as the test process to estimating the posterior over the test process.
+In more detail, such work is feasible by finding a distribution, namely ${q_{\theta}^*(w)}$ which given a set of training data ${D}$, minimizes the Kullback-Leibler (KL) divergence between estimated posterior and exact posterior ${p(w|D)}$.
+Finally, as it is common, using Mont Carlo integration for such variational inference, we will have:

 with ${q_{\theta}(w)}$ as dropout distribution and ${\hat{w}_t}$ as estimation of ${q_{\theta}^*}$ \cite{b6}.